Sevastova beats Zvonareva in 3 sets at Kremlin Cup

 MOSCOW (AP) - Anastasija Sevastova reached the Kremlin Cup semifinals by beating Russian veteran Vera Zvonareva 4-6, 7-5, 6-3 on Thursday.

-A U.S. Open semifinalist, Sevastova will next face Tunisian qualifier Ons Jabeur, who upset eighth-seeded Anett Kontaveit 7-5, 6-1.
+A U.S. Open semifinalist, Sevastova next faces Tunisian qualifier Ons Jabeur, who upset eighth-seeded Anett Kontaveit 7-5, 6-1.

-Jabeur has won six straight matches, including qualifiers.
-She has reached her first WTA semifinals.

-Jabeur was the 2011 French Open junior champion but has struggled to live up to her early potential.
+Jabeur becomes the first Tunisian player to reach a WTA Tour semifinal.
+She was the 2011 French Open junior champion but has struggled to live up to her early potential.

 Nick Kyrgios withdrew from the men's tournament with an elbow injury, giving Mirza Basic a walkover to the quarterfinals, where he'll play Karen Khachanov.

-Kyrgios said it was a recurrence of an injury which caused him to miss several tournaments around and including the French Open.
+Kyrgios said it was a recurrence of a problem which caused him to miss several tournaments around and including the French Open.

 "I'm going to choose to wrap up my season, head home and start the recovery," the Australian said.
 "See you all in 2019."